 For a guy that wants and lives a really simple life I sure do make it complicated sometimes.

-I over think and over analyze everything.
+I overthink and over-analyze everything.
 I often feel like if I’m not trying to discover my purpose, more passion in life, diving into some deep philosophical book, or doing something else to improve myself then I’m just wasting time.

 Don’t get me wrong, I enjoy those things and will continue to do them.
-However, I’ll also be spending a little more time watching episodes of New Girl, learning how to make chocolate truffles with my girlfriend or maybe just laying on the beach with her, walking the dogs – hell, maybe just sitting on the roof of my house with a glass of wine staring at the stars.
+However, I’ll also be spending a little more time watching episodes of New Girl, learning how to make chocolate truffles with my girlfriend or maybe just laying on the beach, walking the dogs – hell, maybe just sitting on the roof of my house with a glass of wine staring at the stars.